HacktheBox Wall Walkthrough

 This concludes this machine.
 This was a pretty lab.
 We got to use the Screen 4.5.0 privilege escalation technique after quite some time.

 Author: Pavandeep Singh is a Technical Writer, Researcher and Penetration Tester.
-Can be Contacted on Twitter and LinkedIn
+Contact on Twitter and LinkedIn